General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Identify the three gamers who share a file for most Premier League pink playing cards (8).
+- Identify the three gamers who share a report for most Premier League crimson playing cards (8).

 - Who scored the quickest objective in Premier League historical past after simply 7.69 seconds?